different-minds-lab/Experimental-Scripts/GeoPsiZ/GeoPsiZ_General_Info.md

 1. Download the submodule onto your computer.
 2. If you don't already have Node.js on your computer, install it from: [Download link](https://nodejs.org/en/download/)
-3. In terminal, navigate to the the GeoPsiZ folder that you downloaded, and run the command:
+3. In terminal, navigate to the GeoPsiZ folder that you downloaded, and run the command:

 ```
 npm install